"Project Light helped me improve my English and get a better job."

 Support the advancement of adult learners through English proficiency, literacy, citizenship, and employment skill development

 We welcome diversity.
 We embrace cultural differences.
-We recognize the right of all individuals to mutual respect and acceptance without biases based on differences of any kind.
+We recognize the right of all individuals and acceptance without biases based on differences of any kind.

 Top: Sister Nora.
 Bottom: Ann & Ed Griffin